adamevers/cryptonews/README.md

-# Cryptocurrency News Wesbsites
+# Cryptocurrency News Websites
-A list of cryptocurrency news sites
+Goal is to provide a consolidated list of all cryptocurrency focused news outlets.

 # Contribute
 * Create a new pull request